 Last week the Science Museum hosted a gala event to celebrate the 80th birthday of Valentina Tereshkova, the first woman in space.
 Roger Highfield, Director of External Affairs, tells us about the evening and the life of this remarkable woman.

-If there were such a thing a space royalty, then only one person could possibly be queen of the cosmos: Valentina Tereshkova.
+If there were such a thing a space royalty, then only one person could possibly be the queen of the cosmos: Valentina Tereshkova.

-Last week Tereshkova, the first woman in space, and the only woman to travel solo in space, opened an exhibit in the Science Museum to celebrate her life, a collaboration between the Museum and the Russian State Museum Exhibition Centre, ROSIZO.
+Last week Tereshkova, the first woman in space, and the only woman to travel solo in space opened an exhibit in the Science Museum to celebrate her life, a collaboration between the Museum and the Russian State Museum Exhibition Centre, ROSIZO.

 That evening the space pioneer attended a gala celebration in honour of her 80th birthday.

-After welcoming speeches by Ian Blatchford, museum Director, and the Ambassador of Russia to the United Kingdom Alexander Yakovenko, Dr Tereshkova was welcomed with a standing ovation in the IMAX.
+After welcoming speeches by Ian Blatchford, Museum Director, and the Ambassador of Russia to the United Kingdom Alexander Yakovenko, Dr. Tereshkova was welcomed with a standing ovation in the IMAX.

 She referred to her “space sister”, Helen Sharman, the UK’s first astronaut who she supported and encouraged before her launch to the Mir space station in 1991.
 Sharman was among the VIP guests at the event which included Chair of the Science Museum Group Board of Trustees Dame Mary Archer, Monty Python’s Eric Idle, TV presenter Gia Milinovich, comedian and television presenter Dara Ó Briain, and science communicator Helen Czerski.